A basic overview OpenADR: how it works and what it is used for

 OpenADR 2.0a is often fine for getting started and for simple events, but it is blunt.
 As programs get larger and more complex, and utilities want to fine-tune their programs and create more complex load shifting logic, we expect the majority of programs will ultimately require OpenADR 2.0b.

 OpenADR 2.0b contains an extensive list of commands.
-In order to OpenADR certified, a VEN and VTN need to be able to fulfill all of them.
-However, the vast majority of programs will only use a subset of them, depending on that program's specific needs.
-Therefore, the logic required to participate in any individual OpenADR program at both the client side and server side is usually significantly smaller than the full OpenADR specification implementation.
+In order to be OpenADR certified, a VEN and VTN need to be able to fulfill all of them.
+The vast majority of programs will only use a subset of them, depending on that program's specific needs.
+Therefore, the logic required to participate in any individual OpenADR program at both the client side and server side will be smaller than the full OpenADR specification implementation.
+But, certification is usually required to participate in programs, and rightly so - we have repeatedly seen that implementing with an uncertified VEN and VTN can lead to a lot of frustrating bugs, since the certification process catches implementation errors.

-OpenADR continues to evolve with market needs, currently working on additional specifications for enhanced DER controls and Transactive Energy.
+OpenADR continues to evolve with market needs, with additional specifications in the works for enhanced DER controls and Transactive Energy.
+Rather than create an official "C" profile, these will be extensions to the 2.0b profile.

 OpenADR in action

-As of 2019, OpenADR is gaining momentum with many new and existing programs switching over to use OpenADR.
+As of 2020, OpenADR is gaining momentum with many new and existing programs switching over to use OpenADR.
 Most OpenADR implementations are in North America, but significant demand is materializing internationally in Europe, Japan, Australia and more.
+We are populating a list of programs that use or require OpenADR to track where it is being used and/or required.
+Many programs do not have publicly available information, so not included on this list, but we will add to the list as we are allowed.
+If you would like to include your program on the list, please contact us.

 To learn more